 - You can appeal the outcome of the re-marking if you believe the re-marking decision was not arrived at properly and fairly.

 - You cannot appeal unless the re-marking process has been completed.

 - Re-marking and appeal charges will be refunded in full if your sub-test grade(s) change as a result of your appeal.

-- There is a $120 fee for the submission of each stage of an appeal: Stage 1 and Stage 2.
-For more information please see OET Appeals Policy and Process.
+- There is an AU$120 (OET on Paper) US$95 (OET on Computer) fee for the submission of each stage of an appeal (per subtest): Stage 1 and Stage 2.
+For more information, please see OET Appeals Policy.